legal resources necessary to hold negligent facilities accountable.

 When asked if the CNA “was immediately suspended?, The Director said “No, because we were not aware of what happened; it was not reported until the sixth.
 If I had known about it, she would not have been here; we would have proceeded with the suspension.”

 If you believe your loved one has been harmed or injured while residing at Stonegate Villa Health and Rehabilitation, call the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights on behalf of Ashley County victims of mistreatment living in long-term facilities including nursing homes in Crossett.
+Our network of attorneys fights on behalf of Ashley County victims of mistreatment living in long-term facilities including nursing homes in Crossett.
 Our knowledgeable attorneys offer legal representation to patients with cases that involve abuse and neglect happening in public and private nursing facilities.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.